 For two long range business jets, the Gulfstream G650ER and the Bombardier Global 7000 both offer multiple zone cabins, high-class amenities, and of course long distance reach.
 Although fairly similar to each other, the G650ER and Global 7000 have some differences that are important to note when choosing which to fly in.

 The G650ER can hold up to 19 passengers in an open concept cabin with no dividers.
 With 16 Gulfstream panoramic windows, lots of light flows into the 46-foot 10-inch cabin.
-The Global 7000’s cabin is a bit longer at 54-feet 7-inches and features 28 large vertical windows.
+The Bombardier’s cabin is a bit longer at 54-feet 7-inches and features 28 large vertical windows.
 It can seat only 17 passengers, but features divided sections within the cabin for added privacy and enhanced business productivity.

 Gulfstream G650ER Open Concept Cabin